 The edited published version, The Interpreting Spirit: Spirit, Scripture, and Interpretation in the Renewal Tradition (2020) was given the 2021 Book Award of Excellence by The Foundation for Pentecostal Scholarship.
 It was an honour to receive this peer-recognised award; research work is often hidden work so when recognition comes it is always appreciated.

-Finally, on a more personal and emotive note, I feel concerned that there is much criticism of others in society today.
+Finally, on a more personal, emotive note, I feel concerned that there is much criticism of others in society today.
 I am not perfect but I try to rebalance this by working to communicate in ways that celebrate rather than criticise others.
 I am just one little fish in a very big sea but maybe, just maybe I might just help to turn the tide…

 Member of the American Academy of Religion and the Society for Pentecostal Studies.